davidrhoden/davidrhoden-basic-netlify/notes/i-have-an-idea-camp-lookout-jul-5-1979.md

 ---
 title: I went to Camp Lookout and behaved like a jerk.
 date: 1979-07-05T00:00:00
-excerpt: As you may know Methodists have a pretty good history of featuring graphically strong felt/fabric banners as part of the worship experience.
-I guess they hoped we’d move that craft forward a little bit.
+excerpt: "As you may know Methodists have a pretty good history of featuring graphically strong felt/fabric banners as part of the worship experience.
+I guess they hoped we’d move that craft forward a little bit."
-summary: As you may know Methodists have a pretty good history of featuring graphically strong felt/fabric banners as part of the worship experience.
-I guess they hoped we’d move that craft forward a little bit.
+summary: "As you may know Methodists have a pretty good history of featuring graphically strong felt/fabric banners as part of the worship experience.
+I guess they hoped we’d move that craft forward a little bit."
 image: /static/img/timeline/i-have-an-idea-feb-27-2025.jpg
 tags:
   - Camp Lookout